cmermingas/gomez_touger/_pages/criminal/drug_trafficking.md

 Simply possessing certain amounts of illegal drugs or controlled substances can result in drug trafficking charges, even if you had no intention of trafficking.
 Florida has some of the harshest drug crime penalties in the country.
 State and federal drug trafficking charges have serious consequences, so it is critical that you are not overcharged for a crime you did not commit.

 You need an attorney who will fight to protect your constitutional rights from illegal search and seizure and additional violations.
 At {{ site.data.business.name }}, we represent individuals, including doctors and pharmacists, who are charged with drug trafficking in Florida.
 We can defend you against all state and federal drug charges, including [possession]({% tl criminal.drug_possession %}).
 If we uncover constitutional rights violations, we will argue to have the evidence suppressed and/or the charges dismissed.
-To schedule a free consultation with our Tampa drug trafficking attorneys, please call {{ site.data.locations.tampa.phone }}.
+To schedule a free consultation with our Tampa drug trafficking attorneys, please call {{ site.data.business.locations.tampa.phone }}.

 ## Aggressive Defense Against Harsh Penalties